adammurdoch/build-builder/README.md

 - Android application
     - Doesn't do anything, but can be installed and started.
     - Includes a single Java project per layer.
+    - Does not use activities/views from http-repo libraries (or included builds).
     - There are no instrumented tests.
 - No annotation processors are used.
 - External HTTP repo